 - Headings and subheadings when starting a new discussion.

-- Proper sentence and word structure.
+- Proper sentences and word structure.

 - A good, friendly flow to the words (not too robotic or too sophisticated).